 If you've always wanted to try an AeroGarden, here's what you need to know.
 The AeroGarden Harvest makes indoor gardening easy.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-Last year I tried to grow herbs indoors in a little pot, propped up by my kitchen window.
+Last year I tried to grow herbs indoors in a little pot, propped up by my kitchen windowsill.
 Unfortunately, I completely failed and they all died.
 Maybe my window wasn’t sunny enough, or I didn’t water them enough.
-I love growing herbs and vegetables outside during summer, but clearly I don’t have the same green thumb for indoor gardening.
+I love growing kitchen herbs outside during summer, but clearly I don’t have the same green thumb for indoor gardening.
 But that all changed with my AeroGarden Harvest.

 My coworker Justin also raved.
 “I absolutely love my AeroGarden!
-I do not have a green thumb but I am able to have fresh herbs at my finger tips,” he says.
+I do not have a green thumb but I am able to have fresh herbs at my fingertips,” he says.
 “It’s planting, plug-in style.”

 Next, check out gardening subscription boxes you’ll love to unbox.